2024-2025 HPWF Board of Directors

 NELCY BALTZ, PRESIDENT EMERITUS

-Nelcy Baltz a graduate from Hillsborough Community College and the co-founder of SN Shots Photography.
+Nelcy Baltz is a graduate from Hillsborough Community College and the co-founder of SN Shots Photography.
 For over a decade, Nelcy has enhaced her clients' images through custom photo sessions with her photography business, using their essence and personality to bring their visions to life.

-Nelcy was born in Bogota, Colombia and has called Tampa home for 17 years.
+Nelcy was born in Bogota, Colombia and has called Tampa home for 20 years.
 Nelcy is excited to continue the legacy of the HPWA, helping Latin women further their education and significantly improve the potential for success.

-CATALINA BOTERO, MEMBER AT LARGE
+IVONNE ALVAREZ, MEMBER AT LARGE

-YOKA HIDALGO, MEMBER AT LARGE
+DIANA WALKER, MEMBER AT LARGE

 MARGARITA GONZALEZ, HONORARY CHAIR